project-ncl/gradle-manipulator/CONTRIBUTING.md

 #### Gradle Test Runner

 The [test runner](https://docs.gradle.org/current/userguide/test_kit.html) may be used for functional testing.
-Note that it is recommended that `withDebug(true)` is **not** used in the manipulator sub-module by default but just enabled as required.
-This is because debug runs in-process which can lead to some strange side effects.
+Note that it is recommended that `withDebug(false)` is **only** used when e.g. fork is needed to change the JVM in use.
+This is because debug runs in-process which can lead to some strange side effects but is also required for coverage tracking.

 To pass specific property / environment variables through the following pattern should be followed (which will also work when using single-test debugging):